 The Group strives to maintain the highest standards of conduct, both within the Group and in its dealings with customers and suppliers.
-This is supported by extensive polices and processes that the Group has implemented, including our Ethical Policy and Code of Conduct, which are applicable to all of our suppliers.
-Employees and managers receive regular briefings on these policies and our policies are reviewed and updated, as necessary, in line with best practice.
+This is supported by extensive polices and processes that the Group has implemented, including the Group's Ethical Policy and Code of Conduct, which are applicable to all of the Group's suppliers.
+Employees and managers receive regular briefings on these policies and they are reviewed and updated, as necessary, in line with best practice.